3ki5tj/vir/prog/ie/README.md

 Enter
 ```
-make iegsl ieodfftw
+make ievirgsl ievirfftw
 ```
 Here,
-`iegsl` is mainly for even dimensions,
+`ievirgsl` is mainly for even dimensions,
-`ieodfftw` is for odd dimensions.
+`ievirfftw` is for odd dimensions.

 #### Manual compilation ####